Collective and nonlinear structure of wind power correlations: Conclusion

 \textit{Perspectives.---} Our results rely on the scale-invariant properties of atmospheric wind turbulence; we therefore expect the reported findings to remain valid, and to be further refined, at higher temporal resolutions.
 In particular a better identification of causal wind structures, boundary-layer variability, and $\varepsilon$-independent magnitude correlations would be beneficial.

 For the resolution considered $\Delta t = 10\text{min}$, the mapping wind speed/power introduced by the response function $P = f(v)$ suggests practical routes for forecasting intraday power fluctuations.
-One approach consists in using a multiscaling prior of wind-speed fluctuations, and subsequently map resulting forecasts into power predictions.
+One option would be to enrich multivariate wind speed models with a spatial prior in order to improve short-time predictions, as explored in Refs.~\cite{behnken2020,calif2014}, where Fokker--Planck-based predictors for wind speed and power were developed—albeit relying solely on local-in-space measurements.
 In this context, the long-range magnitude correlations identified here, and previously reported in the literature~\cite{baile2010spatial}, provide a valuable basis for wind-speed volatility forecasting, in close analogy with methods developed for asset-price dynamics~\cite{sattaroff2023,Muzy01012001,bacry2001modelling}.

-More broadly, the framework developed in this work offers quantitative tools to assess wind-farm sensitivity to extreme events and evaluate their impact on electrical infrastructure.
-While such information can guide local buffering and control strategies~\cite{garnier2021new,bouchaud2001leverage,aubrun2024riding}, the effective mitigation of risks associated with wind energy exploitation is ultimately expected to rely on large-scale deployment policies and coordinated operational strategies.
+More broadly, the framework developed in this work provides quantitative tools to assess wind-farm sensitivity to extreme events and to evaluate their impact on electrical infrastructure.
+In a way similar to the phenomenological description of financial markets~\cite{garnier2021new,bouchaud2001leverage,aubrun2024riding}, we expect that the continued uncovering and characterization of the nonlinear correlation structure of wind power fluctuations will provide actionable insights for local buffering and control strategies.

+While the large-scale transition toward sustainability will rely on coordinated policies and cross-system collaboration~\cite{veers2019grand,IEA_Task25_2018}, we expect our results, together with recent advances in renewable variability, to provide quantitative benchmarks to inform and calibrate future policy and operational decisions.